Seattle's Child

 Fly a kite

 Gas Works Park is one of the many great spots to bring your family and enjoy beautiful views of the city while flying kites.
-Here are some other solid kite flying spots in Seattle that you can visit.Ā You can DIY a kite at home with your kids if you want to involve arts and crafts before the kite flying.
+Here are some other solid kite flying spots in Seattle that you can visit.
+You can DIY a kite at home with your kids if you want to involve arts and crafts before the kite flying.

 See wildlife at Northwest Trek

 Bring your kids to visit the Northwest Trek Wildlife Park and experience wildlife up close, including beavers, gray wolves, and wolverines.
 During mid-winter break, the park will be doing its Kids n Critters Weekend Deal, where two kids 12 or under are free with each paid adult general admission.
 Too cold to get out of the car?
 It’s not a problem.
-They offer drive-throughĀ tours where the animals will greet your family at the windows of your car.
+They offer drive-through tours where the animals will greet your family at the windows of your car.

-Northwest Glass QuestĀ
+Northwest Glass Quest

 Join the Northwest Glass Quest, a 10-day treasure hunt where businesses and parks throughout Stanwood and Camano Island hide plastic clue balls.
-When you find the plastic clue ball, you find a piece of paper directing you where to claim your treasure ā a limited-edition hand-blown glass ball.
-(Treasures limited to one per person per year.)Ā Ā This event encourages kids to participate and has launched a āKind Quester Programā that gives the kids a mission to complete 6 of the 16 suggested activities on the form to be entered to win a handmade glass pebble heart.
+When you find the plastic clue ball, you find a piece of paper directing you where to claim your treasure – a limited-edition hand-blown glass ball.
+(Treasures limited to one per person per year.)
+This event encourages kids to participate and has launched a “Kind Quester Program” that gives the kids a mission to complete 6 of the 16 suggested activities on the form to be entered to win a handmade glass pebble heart.
 Learn more HERE.

 Go skiing on a weekday

-Snoqualmie Summit is less expensive than other ski areas nearby Seattle, and it’s a lot closer than the others, too.Ā To prepareĀ for a fun ski day, here are 10 tips on skiing with your kids before headingĀ up to the mountain for mid-winter break.
-If youāre looking for other mountains to ski with your kids, here are the best ski areas you can drive to from Seattle.
+Snow loading.
+We’ve had a notoriously rough ski season thus far, but Snoqualmie Summit has been open to some degree since January.
+Make sure to check in on conditions and run openings before heading out.
+To prepare for a fun ski day, here are 10 tips on skiing with your kids before heading up to the mountain for mid-winter break.
+If you’re looking for other mountains to ski with your kids, here are the best ski areas you can drive to from Seattle.

 Ride the rails at Northwest Railway Museum